-Local schoolchildren will plant 30 British native trees to mark the number of years that Newcastle has been involved in Britain in Bloom and to kick off our campaign to create carbon capture green spaces to help mitigate the effects of climate change and become a carbon neutral council by 2030.
+The project will help to create carbon capture green spaces to help mitigate the effects of climate change and become a carbon neutral council by 2030.

-It is our aim to give every primary school in the borough the opportunity to be involved in tree planting, whether it be independently in their own school grounds or co-ordinated through us on borough council land.
+It is our aim to give every primary school in the borough the opportunity to be involved in tree planting, whether it be independently in their own school grounds or co-ordinated through us on our land.

 We will also be encouraging community groups and borough residents to plant trees in their own community spaces and gardens.

-We also hope to plant at least 850 trees throughout the borough over the next two years to link with the 850th anniversary of the Newcastle Charter in 2023.
+We also hope to plant at least 850 trees throughout the borough to link with the 850th anniversary of the Newcastle Charter in 2023.

 Trees play a vital role in our environment providing oxygen, improving air quality, conserving water, preserving soil and supporting wildlife.
 It is hoped that this initiative will educate the wider community and highlight the importance and benefits of the biggest plants on our planet.

-In early 2022, we will be planting native trees or orchards at a small number of sites in the borough as the first phase of the Urban Tree Planting Strategy gets underway.
+In early 2022, we planted native trees or orchards at a small number of sites in the borough as the second phase of the Urban Tree Planting Strategy gets underway.